steadybit/action-kit/docs/parameter-types.md

 ## `file`

-Files can be uploaded and passed to attacks through a parameter of the `file` type.
-Uploaded files are delivered to attacks in base64 encoding.
+Files can be uploaded and passed to actions through a parameter of the `file` type.
+Uploaded files are delivered to actions in base64 encoding.
 Through the optional `acceptedFileTypes` option you can restrict [what kind of files](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#unique_file_type_specifiers) may be selected by users.

 <img src="img/parameters/file.png" width="512" alt="Screenshot showing what the Steadybit user interface element for a file parameter looks like.
 Depicting a textual label and a drop area for files." />